 Objectives/Learning Outcomes/Capability Development

-- Implement a range of techniques and procedures for developing a small web application.
+- Implement a range of techniques and procedures for developing a small to medium-scale web application;

 Overview of Learning Activities